Your business is ready to grow with They Ask, You Answer if you:

 There was no willingness to adapt or to think differently, and this is the most common reason why most companies, just like my former employers, are not ready for They Ask, You Answer.

-Chris Marr, our Lead Strategic Consultant at IMPACT recently developed a series of “Leadership Mindset Principles,”, two of which will point out just how far you must be willing to push yourself to become a leader in your space.
+Chris Marr, our Lead Digital Sales & Marketing Coach at IMPACT recently developed a series of “Leadership Mindset Principles,” two of which will point out just how far you must be willing to push yourself to become a leader in your space.

 “We are willing to be the first to challenge stereotypes and conventions that are held onto by other leaders in our industry.”